AvocadoCoin (AVDO) Self Reported Market Cap Reaches $5.67 Billion

-AvocadoCoin (AVDO) traded up 349.5% against the US dollar during the 24 hour period ending at 21:00 PM Eastern on August 9th.
-AvocadoCoin has a total market cap of $5.67 billion and $91,355.38 worth of AvocadoCoin was traded on exchanges in the last day.
-One AvocadoCoin token can now be purchased for about $899.30 or 0.01483677 BTC on popular cryptocurrency exchanges.
-During the last seven days, AvocadoCoin has traded up 0.3% against the US dollar.
+AvocadoCoin (AVDO) traded 127% higher against the US dollar during the one day period ending at 21:00 PM ET on August 12th.
+AvocadoCoin has a market capitalization of $5.67 billion and approximately $70,433.92 worth of AvocadoCoin was traded on exchanges in the last 24 hours.
+One AvocadoCoin token can currently be bought for $1,021.53 or 0.01712278 BTC on cryptocurrency exchanges.
+Over the last seven days, AvocadoCoin has traded 13.7% higher against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.